 RAFT (Residential Assistance for Families in Transition)

 This state funded program provides payments to prevent homelessness.
-Eligible clients will demonstrate 1) loss of income or increase in expenses that has caused housing instability, 2) that they do not have other resources to make the payment, and 3) that the payment will stabilize their housing.
+Eligible clients will demonstrate that the payment will stabilize their housing.
 Payments are made directly to landlord, mortgage company or other vendor.

 Effective immediately, the following RAFT policies are in place: